sadSader/lua-language-server-wiki/EmmyLua-Annotations.md

 #### `@diagnostic`
 Controls diagnostics for errors, warnings, information and hints ([script/proto/define.lua](https://github.com/sumneko/lua-language-server/blob/1.19.0/script/proto/define.lua))
-* `disable-next-line` - Disables diagnostics for the below line.
+* `disable-next-line` - Disables diagnostics for the next line.
 * `disable-line`
 * `disable` - Toggles diagnostics off for the rest of the file.
 * `enable` - Toggles diagnostics on for the rest of the file.